All Lehigh classes will be taught remotely for the 2020 spring and summer semesters.

 - Give your lectures descriptive names so your students can easily find the correct lecture.

-This approach is best if you want to create teaching sessions where you shift frequently between short lectures and synchronous interactions with students.
+This approach is best for teaching sessions where you shift frequently between short lectures and synchronous interactions with students.
 With this approach, you and your students will need to log in to Course Site during your designated course meeting time, unless all students agree to a change of schedule.

 Getting Started with Zoom: Create a Zoom session with a friend or colleague to become familiar with how to create a session and how to use the software.

-- Instructors have the option of sharing screens, visibly annotating on shared documents, and creating opportunities for student-student collaboration through breakout rooms.
+- Instructors have the option of sharing screens, visibly annotating on shared documents, and creating opportunities for student-student collaboration through Breakout Rooms (which splits a large class into separate rooms for small groups of students to work collaboratively).

 - Instructors can choose to record sessions and make them available for the class to watch again later.